Table of Contents

 - Inbound Calling: Inbound calling indicates to receiving phone calls from external parties.
 These calls are initiated by customers, clients, or other individuals who want to contact a business or organization for various reasons, such as inquiries, support, or placing orders.
 Inbound calls are typically received by customer service representatives or call center agents who handle the incoming calls and help, information, or resolution to the callers’ needs.

 - Outbound Calling: Outbound calling, on the other hand, involves making phone calls to external parties.
 In this case, the business or organization takes the initiative to reach out to customers, prospects, or other contacts for different purposes.
-Outbound calls can be used for sales and marketing activities, such as telemarketing, lead generation, or customer acquisition.
+Outbound calls can be used for sales calls and marketing activities, such as telemarketing, lead generation, or customer acquisition.
 They can also be used for customer service follow-ups, appointment reminders, surveys, or any other form of proactive communication.

 How many calls should an inbound agent take?